AkhilaDhaniya/InventoryManagementSystem/README.md

 # Features of the Application

--Users can manage inventory and stock of all the products available in their store.
+- Users can manage inventory and stock of all the products available in their store.

--Users can manage all sales and purchase transactions made by the store.
+- Users can manage all sales and purchase transactions made by the store.

--Supports two user types:
+- Supports two user types:

-i.Administrator
+  i.
+Administrator
-ii.Employee
+  ii.
+Employee
 [Admins have the ability to manage all other personnel.]

--Any transaction made automatically handles the stock availability in the inventory.
+- Any transaction made automatically handles the stock availability in the inventory.

--Each section includes a search feature to make it easier for users to view the data they want to see.
+- Each section includes a search feature to make it easier for users to view the data they want to see.

--Users only need to enter the product code while making a sale and all the relevant details will be retrieved from the database automatically.
+- Users only need to enter the product code while making a sale and all the relevant details will be retrieved from the database automatically.

--Maintains a time log of all the users using the application.
+- Maintains a time log of all the users using the application.